Steve Watson: Coaching and managerial career

 Watson was appointed as development coach at League One club Huddersfield Town on 13 November 2010, joining up with his former Newcastle teammate Lee Clark.
 Watson was appointed as a coach at Birmingham City of the Championship on 24 August 2012.
 He was dismissed along with Clark on 20 October 2014.
 He was appointed as the assistant manager at National League club Macclesfield Town on 4 July 2016.

 Watson was appointed as the manager of National League club Gateshead on 10 October 2017.
 He was appointed as the manager of National League North club York City on 10 January 2019, succeeding Sam Collins who was dismissed with the team 15th in the table.
 Watson was joined at the club by Micky Cummins, his assistant at Gateshead.
 He was awarded the National League North Manager of the Month award for October 2021 after three wins from four in the league.
 He left the club on 13 November.

 Watson was appointed manager of National League North club Chester on 23 December 2021, initially on a contract until the end of the 2021–22 season.
 On 28 April 2022, the club confirmed that Watson would leave his role as manager at the end of the season by mutual consent.

 Watson joined another National League club, Darlington, as manager on 31 December 2023.
 His contract initially ran until the end of the season.
 After successfully steering them clear of the relegation positions, he and assistant manager Terry Mitchell signed two-year contract extensions.
 For his impressive end to the season, Watson was named National League North Manager of the Month for April 2024.
+On 27 March 2026, it was announced that Watson had signed a new contract to keep him with the club until the end of the 2027–28 season.